Erlemar/dswok/Papers/Swin Transformer V2. Scaling Up Capacity and Resolution.md

 ![Main image](https://andlukyane.com/images/paper_reviews/swin_v2/2021-11-19_15-31-46.jpg)

-Swin Transformers was an interesting architecture that got great results on many benchmarks, and the authors present a newer version - it is scaled up to 3 billion parameters and can be trained on images up to 1536x1536 resolution.
+Swin [[Transformer]]s was an interesting architecture that got great results on many benchmarks, and the authors present a newer version - it is scaled up to 3 billion parameters and can be trained on images up to 1536x1536 resolution.

 Vision models have the following difficulties when trying to scale them up: instability issues at scale, high GPU memory consumption for high-resolution images, and the fact that downstream tasks usually require high-resolution images/windows, while the models are pretrained on lower resolutions and the transfer isn't always efficient.